georgi-bozhinov/knative-presentation/PITCHME.md

 #### What is serverless?

-- Run code without provisioning or managing servers
+- Run code without provisioning servers
-- The platform handles everything down to resource provisioning and managing processes
+- The platform handles everything down to resource allocation and managing processes
 - Functions as a service (FaaS)
 - Message-driven, microservice applications